18F/handbook/_pages/policies/travel/travel-guide-5-reimbursement.md

 10. Repeat the upload process for each individual receipt.

-#### Hotels
-* Now, we will need to address the question of hotels.
-Hotels are usually added automatically whether booked in Concur or not.
-They are usually assumed to be at the government maximum rate unless otherwise specified.

-* In your **Expense List**, you will see your reservation, but without tax.

-1. Click **Add Expense** to add the _Lodging Tax_.

-2. Add the following **Expense Details**:
-* **Create Expenses Through:** Enter the last night you were checked into the hotel, and each night’s lodging tax will be copied through.

-* **Expense Date:** The night that you checked in.

-* **Expense Description:** Lodging Tax

-* **Cost:** Tax per night (tax can also be reported as a lump sum, though lodging itself must be broken out per night)

-* **Payment Method:**

-    * **Did you pay on your personal credit/debit card or in cash?** Select **CASH**.

-    * **Did you pay it on your travel card?** Select **IBA**.
-If you don’t see IBA, please go back to Pre-Step C and ensure that you have entered your travel card into Concur.

-3. Click **Save**

-4. At the bottom of the screen, in the receipts menu, click **Attach Receipt Images** to add a new receipt.

-5. When the upload menu pops up, click **Choose File**.
-Upload only one receipt at a time or Concur will get upset.

-6. Click **Attach** at the bottom of the pop-up.

-7. Click **Done** once the file has uploaded successfully.
-There is (surprisingly) no need to associate an expense with any given receipt.

-8. Repeat the upload process for each individual receipt.

 #### Other Common Expenses
 With all transport and lodging added to this voucher, the only item left to add would be other charges.
 One of the most common among these would be a charge for checked luggage.
 This would fall under the **Baggage Fees** category.